bytebone/how2host/README.md

 1. If writing a new app guide, use the [app template](src/apps/_template.md?plain=1) as reference
 2. Leave blank lines after every heading
-3. When linking to either internal or outside sources, especially for the prerequisites and the source / official docs links, use the [reference links](https://retype.com/components/reference-link/) provided by Retype for better visibility
+3. When linking to internal or outside sources, especially for the prerequisites and the source / official docs links, use the [reference links](https://retype.com/components/reference-link/) provided by Retype for better visibility
 4. When pasting compose files, use code blocks along with "yaml" specification and filename declaration for clarity
 5. When writing app guides, **always** put them in a subdirectory named after the app / task. the Markdown file should be called `readme.md` for easy display on GitHub.
 Place additional files required for this guide in the same directory.